-Brick bond - Arrangement of bricks in a wall,

-combining bricks laid lengthways (stretchers) and bricks laid widthways frame.

-Casements - the opening sections of window

-Console bracket - A decorative wall bracket which

-supports a bay window, part of a roof or other feature that projects out from the house.

-Drip Rails - A sill like section mounted above

-the opening casements of windows to shed water away from

-the opening.

-Dentils - Bricks set at interval to produce

-a decorative band

-Eaves - The junction of the wall and the

-lower edge of the roof

-Glazing bars - The bars of wood or metal which

-separate individual glass panes

-in a window.

-Half-timber - Often called 'timber framing', this

-means timbers applied vertically or horizontally to the walls of houses as a decorative feature.

-Hopper head - A cast box for collecting rainwater,

-which feeds into a drainpipe.

-Imperial bricks - The bricks used to build the Barn

-Hill houses, which are larger

-than today's bricks.

-Jambs - The side sections of a door or a

-window frame.

-Leaded light - A window made of small pieces

-of glass joined by strips of lead.

-Parapet - A section of a wall that projects

-above the eaves of a flat roof.

-Pargetting - Decorative moulded or incised

-external plaster work

-Roughcast - Rendered wall finish with small

-stones added to the mixture.

-Reveal - The part of a wall that turns back

-towards the window frame in its

-openina

-Sill - The bottom section of a window

-frame that projects out from the

-wall to allow rain to run away.

-Spalled bricks - Bricks that have lost their front

-faces through frost damage.

-String course - A projecting band of brickwork,

-Terracotta details - Specially shaped and moulded

-bricks used as decorative

-features.
+Brick bond - Arrangement of bricks in a wall, combining bricks laid lengthways (stretchers) and bricks laid widthways Casements - the opening sections of window frame.
+Console bracket - A decorative wall bracket which Drip Rails - supports a bay window, part of a roof or other feature that projects out from the house.
+A sill like section mounted above the opening casements of windows to shed water away from the opening.
+Dentils - Bricks set at interval to produce a decorative band Eaves - The junction of the wall and the Glazing bars - lower edge of the roof The bars of wood or metal which Half-timber - separate individual glass panes in a window.
+Often called 'timber framing', this means timbers applied vertically or horizontally to the walls of houses as a decorative feature.
+Hopper head - A cast box for collecting rainwater, which feeds into a drainpipe.
+Imperial bricks - The bricks used to build the Barn Hill houses, which are larger Jambs - than today's bricks.
+The side sections of a door or a window frame.
+Leaded light - A window made of small pieces of glass joined by strips of lead.
+Parapet - A section of a wall that projects above the eaves of a flat roof.
+Pargeting - Decorative moulded or incised external plaster work Roughcast - Rendered wall finish with small Reveal - stones added to the mixture.
+The part of a wall that turns back towards the window frame in its Sill - opening The bottom section of a window frame that projects out from the wall to allow rain to run away.
+Spalled bricks - Bricks that have lost their front String course - Terracotta details - faces through frost damage.
+A projecting band of brickwork, Specially shaped and moulded bricks used as decorative features.

-12.0 Contact Details
+Contact Details